Tawny frogmouth: Thermoregulation

-The wide distribution range of the tawny frogmouth includes areas of the Australian continent where winter night temperatures regularly approach or grow colder than 0 °C and warm summers can have extremes above 40 °C. The high temperatures in summer and low temperatures in winter provide a thermoregulatory challenge for tawny frogmouths that roost all day out in the open.
+The wide distribution range of the tawny frogmouth includes areas of the Australian continent where winter night temperatures regularly approach or grow colder than 0 C and warm summers can have extremes above 40 C. The high temperatures in summer and low temperatures in winter provide a thermoregulatory challenge for tawny frogmouths that roost all day out in the open.

-Significant differences in the orientation of tawny frogmouths on branches has been observed during winter and summer.
+Significant differences in the orientation of tawny frogmouths on branches have been observed during winter and summer.
 During summer when light intensity is at maximum strength, they tend to choose positions on branches that do not have all-day exposure to sunlight.
 Physiological testing has shown that they are able to triple their breathing rate without the need to open their beaks.
-However, when their body temperature rises by as much as 4–5°, they begin to pant.
-Faced with further heat stress, tawny frogmouths engorge the blood vessels in the mouth to increase the flow of blood to the buccal area and produce a mucus that helps to cool air as it is inhaled, and hence cool the body.
+However, when their body temperature rises by as much as 4–5°C, they begin to pant.
+Faced with further heat stress, tawny frogmouths engorge the blood vessels in the mouth to increase the flow of blood to the buccal area and produce a mucus that helps to cool air as it is inhaled, hence cooling the body.

 During winter, tawny frogmouths choose northerly oriented positions on branches that are more exposed to sunlight to increase body heat.
 Pair roosting and huddling to share body warmth is also common during winter.
 During daylight, tawny frogmouths sometimes perch on the ground to sunbathe, remaining motionless up to 5 minutes.
 During this time, the birds open their beaks wide, close their eyes, and move their heads to the side to allow sunrays to penetrate beneath the thick layer of feathers.